CrossFit Open Workouts: The Modern Age (19-23)

 Equipment: Wall ball, Concept2 Rower

-Your pacing and wall ball technique really need to be on point here and if you don’t actively work your legs into these movements, your arms are going to be dead ~5 minutes in.
+Your pacing and wall ball technique need to be on point here and if you don’t actively work your legs into these movements, your arms are going to be dead ~5 minutes in.

 CrossFit Open Workout 19.2